2021 BOARD OF DIRECTORS

 that help keep the Chamber moving!

-Richard is a Certified Financial Planner with Freedom 55 Financial, a division of London Life Insurance Company.
+Richard is a Certified Financial Planner with Freedom 55 Financial, a division of The Canada Life Assurance Company.
 In addition to brokering group insurance and group benefit plans, he develops individual/family financial plans and offers individual insurance products (including Life, Disability, Travel and Critical Illness coverage) as well as individual savings (RRSP, TFSA, RESP and non registered) and income plans (RIF, LIF).

-Richard is an active volunteer in our community, being the current Treasurer, a past President and long time member (15 years) of the Rotary Club of Bracebridge.
+Richard is an active volunteer in our community, being the current Treasurer, a past President and long time member (20 years) of the Rotary Club of Bracebridge.
 He is the Treasurer for the Muskoka McConnell Foundation.
-He has also been a past fundraising chairperson for the local Terry Fox Run, and a member of EDAC (Economic Development Advisory Committee) for the town of Bracebridge.
-Richard has been a long time member of the Board of the Bracebridge Chamber of Commerce (11 years and counting).
+He has also been a past fundraising chairperson for the local Terry Fox Run, and a member of EDAC (Economic Development Advisory Committee) for the Town of Bracebridge.
+Richard has been a long time member of the Board of the Bracebridge Chamber of Commerce (13 years and counting).

 Richard obtained his Honours BSc in applied Chemistry from the University of Waterloo in 1983.